DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ```

 > [!NOTE]
-> You can use -addext only with actual OpenSSL and from from LibreSSL 3.1.0.
+> You can use -addext only with actual OpenSSL and from LibreSSL 3.1.0.

 2. Create a Kubernetes secret with the certificate.